Canon 7D II vs Nikon D7100

 Review summary: Canon 7D II vs Nikon D7100

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Nikon D7100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 7D Mark II: